elasticpath/mvnmin/README.md

 - `MVNMIN_MAXDEPTH=<int>`: Limits the levels of directories considered.
 The default is 6.

 - `MVN_COMMAND=<mvn alternate>`: The `mvn` command `mvnmin` should invoke.
+  - Note on Windows you will need to explicity include the `.cmd` extension (or similar) for your command to be found.

 ## Basic Examples